MicrosoftDocs/PlayReady/Docs/Packaging/how-to-package-mp4-based.md

 ![PlayReady Object Hex Dump](../images/pro_with_prh_hexdump3.png)

-Here is a segmented MP4 file with a PlayReady Object that contains a PlayReady Header and another PlayReady Object that contains a PlayReady Embedded License Store:
+The following figure shows a segmented MP4 file with a PlayReady Object that contains a PlayReady Header, and another PlayReady Object that contains a PlayReady Embedded License Store:

 ![PlayReady Header and ELS in MP4](../images/pro_with_els.png)